 Rename Scheduled Task

-I’m showing the procedure in Windows 10, but it will work on Windows 7 and 8 too.
+I’m showing the procedure in Windows 10, but it will work on Windows 7 and 8.

-The trick to rename scheduled task in task scheduler is to export the task and import it again.
-It sounds complicated but it is not.
-Follow the steps and you will rename the task just fine.
+The trick to rename a scheduled task in the task scheduler is to export and import it again.
+It doesn’t sound straightforward, but it is not.
+Follow the steps, and you will rename the task just fine.

 1. First, search for “Task Scheduler” in the start menu and open it.